manuka/structured-elements/README.md

   The Registry type lists all of the types that you want the library to know about.
   This allows Structured Elements to reason about your data using TypeScript.

-    Key: A unique ModelId string that you'll pass into various calls to reference the model.
+    Key: A unique ModelId string that you'll use to reference the model.
     Value: The TypeScript type that the model corresponds to.

   List every type that you want to be able to validate data against.
   Person and Thing are just examples.
 */
 export type Registry = {
   Person: Person